 // e.g. jake app:run dir=ALOY-1234 platform=android tiversion=3.2.2.GA

 The resulting app will be installed to your simulator/emulator under the name Harness.
-You can import the Harness app into Studio to build for other platforms, install to device, etc. The Harness app is wiped with each jake app:run command.
+The Harness app is wiped with each jake app:run command.